 Veterinary Assistant or Veterinary Technician

-O’Connor considers her assistants to be similar to nurses or nursing assistants in a human practice.
+O’Connor considers her assistants to be similar to nurses or nursing assistants in a doctor’s practice.
 They’re the lifeblood of many practices, serving multiple roles.
 “The nurses function as a filter.
 They’ll get a lot of basic information, get a preliminary exam, come in the back and present the case to me,” says O’Connor.
 “I’ve been in practices where I feel they’re underutilized.
 Here, I’m working these guys to the bone.
-They’re having a much more enjoyable experience; they’re learning medicine.”
+They have a much more enjoyable experience; they’re learning medicine.”

 Kennel Assistants and Volunteers